rosco-y/ExerService/README.md

   1. Exersize Amounts (i.e., "10" pushups)
 * ExerService runs when the user logs in.
 * ExerService uses mysql, or an ini file for configuration settings.
-* ExerService runs in the background, user may be asked to respond to prompts: "Do 10 Sit-ups", [Done], [Skip]
+* ExerService runs in the background.
+* User may be asked to respond to prompts: "Do 10 Sit-ups", [Done], [Skip]
 * A GUI is provided to configure the service.